 - Good Old Fisticuffs: He uses a simple fighting style based mainly on punching.

 - Made of Iron: All Zenos are this, according to Word of God (their bone structure is hard as metal), but Ghat especially so.
 Presumably it has something to do with him being a perfect mixture of Zeno and Human.
 A super powerful being slamming him with a twenty pound war-hammer is a minor injury to him.
 It's one of the only reasons he is able to match the Golems in combat.

 - Might Makes Right: Has an interesting take on this as his world philosophy.
 If someone has an issue with someone else, they should take care of it themselves, through strength or cunning.
-If they are too weak, dumb, or crippled to take care of it themselves, they have friends and family who can do it for them.
+If they are too weak, physically disabled, or unintelligent to take care of it themselves, they have friends and family who can do it for them.
 Lacking even that, they could be either charismatic or wealthy enough to convince a stranger to do it.
 If they can't even do that, then tough luck.

-- Nice Job Breaking It, Hero: Ghat never meant to wake the Golem.
+- Nice Job Breaking It, Hero!: Ghat never meant to wake the Golem.
 He soon wishes he hadn't.